RedisBloom/RedisBloom/docs/commands/bf.reserve.md

 <details open><summary><code>EXPANSION expansion</code></summary>

 When `capacity` is reached, an additional sub-filter is created.
-The size of the new sub-filter is the size of the last sub-filter multiplied by `expansion`.
+The size of the new sub-filter is the size of the last sub-filter multiplied by `expansion`, specified as a non-negative integer.

-If the number of elements to be stored in the filter is unknown, we recommend that you use an `expansion` of 2 or more to reduce the number of sub-filters.
+If the number of elements to be stored in the filter is unknown, you use an `expansion` of `2` or more to reduce the number of sub-filters.
-Otherwise, we recommend that you use an `expansion` of 1 to reduce memory consumption.
-The default expansion value is 2.
+Otherwise, you use an `expansion` of `1` to reduce memory consumption.
+The default value is `2`.
 </details>

 ## Return value

-Either
+Returns one of these replies:

 - @simple-string-reply - `OK` if filter created successfully
 - @error-reply on error (invalid arguments, key already exists, etc.)